This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 London attacked by rebels

 A group of men from Kent attacked London but left the city before the victorious Edward returned after the battle of Tewkesbury.

 The Yorkists led by King Edward IV and his brother Richard Duke of Gloucester met the Lancastrians at Tewkesbury.
 Richard was able to outflank the Lancastrians led by Edmund Beaufort, the self-proclaimed Duke of Somerset.
 Once Somerset's men had been dealt with, Richard attacked the rear of the Lancastrian line which broke apart and fled.
 Many of the Lancastrian leaders were caught and killed including Edward the Prince of Wales.
 Margaret of Anjou, the wife of King Henry VI, was also captured.

 The murder of Henry VI

-Edward arrived back in London and that night Henry VI was murdered at the Tower of London.
+Edward, the Earl of March arrived back in London and that night King Henry VI was murdered at the Tower of London.

 Richard becomes Lord of the North

 Richard (III) was given the task of bringing the north of the country under control.
 The conflicts between the Lancastrians and Yorkists over the previous few years had left the northern counties without any effective rulers resulting in lawlessness and unopposed Scottish raids.
 Richard was given the lands that the Earl of Warwick had previously possessed and he made his base at Middleham Castle.